Genomic Analysis Reveals 2 Separate Molecular Profiles of Invasive Bladder Cancer

-BUFFALO, NY — In the first whole-genome analysis conducted through the Roswell Park Cancer Institute (RPCI) Center for Personalized Medicine, researchers report that invasive bladder cancers demonstrate two distinct patterns of genetic alteration, one of which may result from defects in cells’ ability to replicate.
+BUFFALO, NY — In the first whole-genome analysis conducted through the Roswell Park Comprehensive Cancer Center (Roswell Park) Center for Personalized Medicine, researchers report that invasive bladder cancers demonstrate two distinct patterns of genetic alteration, one of which may result from defects in cells’ ability to replicate.
 The study, published online ahead of print in PNAS, the Proceedings of the National Academy of Sciences of the United States of America, is the second to employ whole-genome sequencing of bladder tumors, and lays the groundwork for development of personalized targeted therapies.

 Roswell Park staff at work in the Institute's Center for Personalized Medicine.

 Genomic analysis of tumors from five patients with muscle-invasive transitional-cell carcinoma of the urinary bladder (TCC-UB), the least common but most serious form of bladder cancer, revealed two categories of tumors.
 Results showed profound genetic aberrations, including mutations of an important and widely studied tumor-suppressor gene, p53, in the first group of tumors, which were also characterized by chromosomal shattering, or chromothripsis.
 The researchers believe small rather than large fragments of DNA act as “stitchers” to repair the effects of chromothripsis, and postulate that a defective “replication-licensing complex” unites this class of tumors.